 What is the difference between Bluetooth as well as wireless headphones?
 When it comes to distinguishing the two types of Bluetooth and Wireless, Wireless and Bluetooth, the term wireless is used to describe the connection of a computer to a specific network, whereas Bluetooth is the term used to describe the connection between various devices, such as laptops and phones to aid in the transfer of information.
 Wireless can refer to various forms of communication like radios and satellites, all of which rely on electromagnetic waves.

 Wireless headphones transmit sounds or signals through radio frequency waves or infrared.

 Infrared waves function just like the remote control on your TV, i.e. sends signals to your headphones via an underlying unit.
-The range of operation is restricted, i.e. only limited motion is allowed within no more than 7 metres between the transmitter and headset.
+The range of operation is restricted, i.e. only limited motion is allowed within no more than 7 meters between the transmitter and headset.

 Radio waves are more powerful and operate at a larger distance, making it easier for you to stroll through your home.
 The range is much greater, i.e. up to 300 feet when the surrounding environment is clean.

 They do not require cables or wires and generally take sounds from an amplifier connected to a device like a smartphone, a speaker gaming console, or an electronic device.
 They typically work with standard batteries.
 They are rechargeable or quickly replaced if they cease to work.

 They tend to be smaller in size and may be worn close to your ears.
 Therefore, they aid in hearing various sound effects of films such as music, video, etc.

 They’re also known as cordless headphones since they typically operate without a cord or wire and use the radio frequencies to transmit the sound.
 When we spoke of wireless headphones, in the past, we typically referred to headphones equipped with an infrared or microwave receiver, which worked using a transmitter.
 These headphones remain on the market today as Bluetooth connections have only a limited range and could result in delays.